History of Sligo: 18th century

 The forces of General Humbert, marched through Sligo county, during the 1798 Rebellion.
 They fought a battle at Collooney, in which the combined Irish and French force was victorious.
 Sligo town did not fall to the rebels, however, as Humbert overestimated the size of the garrison present and failed to march on it.
 The garrison was in fact preparing to abandon it.
 The Sligo Militia fought at Vinegar hill.

 19th century

 Sligo port began to expand rapidly in the early 19th century.
-An example of the type of trade is shown in this shipwreck 4 November 1807 the Portuguese brigantine Harmonia on voyage from Oporto to Sligo with cork, wine and oranges was driven ashore at Portreath Cornwall.
+An example of the type of trade is shown by the shipwreck, on 4 November 1807, of the Portuguese brigantine Harmonia on voyage from Oporto to Sligo with cork, wine and oranges.
+She was driven ashore at Portreath Cornwall.